-The global pandemic has ushered in a new way of conducting business, with several companies leaning towards ditching the traditional office in favor of remote work.
+The Covid pandemic has ushered in a new way of conducting business, with several companies having ditched the traditional office in favor of remote work and distributed teams.

-In this article, we’ll take you through the process of setting up and managing distributed teams.
-We’ll also take a look at their key benefits, how they differ from remote teams, and more.
+In this article, we’ll discuss what distributed teams are and how they’re different from remote teams.
+We’ll also take you through the process of setting up and managing distributed teams.

 This Article Contains: